Sniper Utilization Survey

 UPDATE: The 2013 Edition of the Police Sniper Utilization Survey Report is now available for sale.

 Agencies and individuals may purchase copies of the 2013 Survey for $13.00 each.
-A complete package of all five surveys is available for a limited time for $35.
+A complete package of 2007 - 2013 surveys is available for a limited time for $35.

 Requests will only be accepted from law enforcement, corrections or military personnel.